Driveway tragedy: Motorist pinned brother-in-law to wall

 Abraham later acknowledged to police that he should have adjusted the seat before driving.

-Soundararajan was taken to Auckland City Hospital, where he underwent surgeries for multiple serious injuries.
+Soundararajan was taken to hospital, where he underwent multiple surgeries.
 He died two weeks later after suffering a ruptured ulcer on his small intestine.
 Doctors had found him unfit for surgery due to his deteriorated condition, authorities said.

 His prolonged hospitalisation due to the accident was later listed as a secondary cause of death after the ulcer, as were his pre-existing health issues such as poorly managed diabetes.